robinsonb5/EightThirtyTwo/README.md

 ### Move instructions
 * mr rn  -  Move the contents of the temp register to rn
 * mt rn  -  Move the contents of rn to the temp register
-* exg rn  -  Move the contents of rn to the temp register
+* exg rn  -  Swap the contents of rn and the temp register

 ### Misc instructions
 * li imm  -  Load a 6-bit immediate value to the temp register,